-While day-to-day management of California's EMS system is the responsibility of the counties, our job is to coordinate the system statewide.
-In addition to establishing standards through regulation, here are a few examples of the work we do every day on behalf of Californians:
+While day-to-day management of California's EMS system is the statutory responsibility of the counties, through the local EMS agencies, EMSA's job is to coordinate the system statewide.
+In addition to establishing standards through regulation, here are a few examples of the important work EMSA does on behalf of Californians to support the EMS system:

-Paramedic Licensure: EMSA licenses approximately 19,000 paramedics statewide each year.
-We also investigate potential violations of the Health and Safety Code and take licensure action when necessary to protect the public.
+✓ Paramedic Licensure and Enforcement: EMSA licenses

+approximately 21,000 paramedics statewide.
+The enforcement unit also investigates actions by paramedics that may be violations of the professional and ethical standards for paramedics in the Health and Safety Code and take licensure action when necessary to protect the public.

-EMS Personnel Registry: As of July 2010, EMSA operates the statewide EMS Personnel Central Registry - an online database containing certification/licensure status of every EMT and paramedic in the state.
-The system has enabled certification in one county to be good all over the state.
-The website receives more than 2,300 inquiries about individual providers each week.
+✓ EMS Personnel Registry: EMSA operates the statewide EMS Personnel Central Registry - an online database containing certification/licensure status of every EMT, Advanced EMT and Paramedic in the state.
+The system has enabled certification in one county to be verified throughout the state.
+The website receives more than 4,300 inquiries about individual providers each week.